By Kiren Thandi

 Named after the Greek and Latin words for ‘blue’, perhaps the world’s most famous sapphire features in the engagement ring Prince Charles gave to Lady Diana, now worn by their son William’s wife, the Duchess of Cambridge.

-Derived from the Sanskrit ‘upala’, meaning ‘precious stone’, and the Greek “opallios”, meaning ‘to see a change of colour’, the colourful and beautiful opal has had more than its fair - and false - share of superstition attached to it, but it has always been seen as a symbol of hope in Asia.
+Derived from the Sanskrit ‘upala’, meaning ‘precious stone’, and the Greek “opallios”, meaning ‘to see a change of colour’, the colourful and beautiful opal has had more than its fair - and false - share of unfounded superstition attached to it by the Western world, but it has always been seen as a symbol of hope in Asia.

 There are some interesting stories about opals.
 For example, blonde maids in medieval times would wear an opal necklace to guarantee that their hair would not fade or darken.
 Another myth says that the opal stone would make a person invisible, so it was known as the patron stone of thieves.